 Configuring protocol detection

 In some cases, Linkerd’s protocol detection will time out because it doesn’t see any bytes from the client.
-This situation is commonly encountered when using “server-speaks-first” protocols where the server sends data before the client does, such as SMTP, or protocols that proactively establish connections without sending data, such as Memcache.
+This situation is commonly encountered when using protocols where the server sends data before the client does (such as SMTP) or protocols that proactively establish connections without sending data (such as Memcache).
 In this case, the connection will proceed as a TCP connection after a 10-second protocol detection delay.

-The following table contains common protocols that may require configuration.
+The following table contains common protocols that may require additional configuration.

 |MySQL with Galera||3306, 4444, 4567, 4568||Ports 4567 and 4568 are not in Linkerd’s default set of opaque ports|

 If you are using one of those protocols, follow this decision tree to determine which configuration you need to apply.

 config.linkerd.io/opaque-ports annotation to mark a port as

 opaque.
 This instructions Linkerd to skip protocol detection for that port.

 This annotation can be set on a workload, service, or namespace.
 Setting it on a workload tells meshed clients of that workload to skip protocol detection for connections established to the workload, and tells Linkerd to skip protocol detection when reverse-proxying incoming connections.
 Setting it on a service tells meshed clients to skip protocol detection when proxying connections to the service.
 Set it on a namespace applies this behavior to all services and workloads in that namespace.

 Setting the opaque-ports annotation can be done by using the